-Three officers are assigned as School Resource Officers (SROs) during the school year – one at Shakopee West Junior High, one at Shakopee East Junior High and one at Shakopee Senior High.
+Four officers are assigned as school resource officers (SROs) during the school year – one at Shakopee West Junior High, one at Shakopee East Junior High and two at Shakopee Senior High.
 SROs investigate crimes that occur at the school or may involve students as suspects, victims or witnesses.
 SROs work with school staff and other community resources to help solve problems involving students.
 As a partner in the school community, they provide a valuable resource to students, staff and the police department.

 Crime Prevention Specialist

-One of the most successful approaches the police department has used to reduce crime in the City has been its efforts in multi-housing and crime prevention.
-In 2013, the police department transitioned these programs and responsibilities to a civilian staff member.
-The duties of the Crime Prevention Specialist include working as the liaison between the police department and apartment managers, implementing and sustaining prevention programs within the community and reducing crime through statistical and trend analysis.
+The duties of the crime prevention specialist include working as the liaison between the police department and multi-family housing managers, implementing and sustaining prevention programs within the community, managing the department's social media presence and reducing crime through statistical and trend analysis.

-The police department provides the following crime prevention services and programs: Neighborhood Crime Watch, Night to Unite, Crime Free Multi-Housing, MN Crime Alert Network, Safety Camp, residential and business premise surveys and various community education presentations.
-For more information on department programs, contact (952) 233-9441.
+The police department provides the following crime prevention services and programs: Night to Unite, Crime Free Multi-Housing, MN Crime Alert Network, Safety Camp, residential and business premise surveys and various community education presentations.
+For more information on department programs, contact 952-233-9441.

 Victim and Community Services Coordinator

-In 2015, the Department created the civilian staff position of Victim and Community Services Coordinator to assist crime victims in responding to the impact of crime by providing resources, information and support.
-The Coordinator can provide victims with information on the status of a criminal investigation or charge, address safety concerns, and provide referrals to support services, programs and funding.
-The Coordinator also partners with the Crime Prevention Specialist as a community liaison with various groups, organizations, businesses and service providers.
+In 2015, the department created the civilian staff position to assist crime victims in responding to the impact of crime by providing resources, information and support.
+The coordinator can provide victims with information on the status of a criminal investigation or charge, address safety concerns, and provide referrals to support services, programs and funding.
+The coordinator also partners with the crime prevention specialist as a community liaison with various groups, organizations, businesses and service providers.

 Community Service Officer (CSO)

-The Shakopee Police Department’s Community Service Officer position assists with data entry, responds to calls involving concerns with city ordinances and provides a resource for community relations.
+The community service officer position assists with data entry, responds to calls involving concerns with city ordinances and provides a resource for community relations.
 This is a civilian position.